-4.15.1 Submission of Electronic Copies (T-Space)
+4.15.1 Submission of Electronic Copies (TSpace)

-When the candidate has made such revision as have been required by the examination committee, s/he must upload the final digital version of the thesis onto T-Space, the UofT's online digital repository, and submit a Library of Canada Archives Theses Non-Exclusive License form in hard copy to the GCTS Office.
+When the candidate has made the revisions required by the Thesis Examining Committee, s/he must upload the final digital version of the thesis onto TSpace, the UofT's online digital repository, and submit a Library of Canada Archives Theses Non-Exclusive License form in hard copy to the GCTS Office.
 Such uploads must be done well in advance of the college's date of convocation and by the annual deadlines established by TST.
-TST colleges will not confer the degree until the GCTS Office has confirmed that the digital thesis has been successfully uploaded onto T-Space.
+TST colleges will not confer the degree until the GCTS Office has confirmed that the digital thesis has been successfully uploaded onto TSpace.

-Instructions and deadlines about digital thesis submissions and T-Space are available through the TST GCTS Office and on the TST website.
+Instructions and deadlines about digital thesis submissions and TSpace are available through the TST GCTS Office and on the TST website.